metamaden/jekyll-now/_posts/2020-2-13-MontyHall.md

 # Formulating the game

-Here's a formulation of the steps in the original Monty Hall Problem, as described above:
+Here's a formulation of the steps in the original Monty Hall problem, as described above:

 1. Three doors total, behind which 1 has a prize, and the remaining 2 have goats.
 2. The player picks a door (player decision 1).